Etrigan the Demon: Pre/Post-Crisis

 Upon escape from the Realm Beyond, Etrigan and Blood agree to work together and team with Batman and Robin against the Howler.
-Soon after, Etrigan was chosen as a political candidate for President of the United States and nearly succeeds in securing the Republican nomination from George H. W. Bush.
+Soon after, Etrigan is chosen as a political candidate for President of the United States and nearly succeeds in securing the Republican nomination from George H. W. Bush.
 During his political run, he attempts to gain Superman's endorsement, but is denied it.

 Blood and Mark later have a daughter named Kathryn.
-Knowing Etrigan will not tolerate such a distraction, Blood hires hitman Tommy Monaghan to slay the demon.
-After a battle against both Merlin and Etrigan, the two of them rescue Kathryn and Blood steals Etrigan's heart, essentially neutralizing him and binding him to Jason's will.
+Knowing Etrigan will not tolerate such a distraction, Blood hires hitman Tommy Monaghan to kill the demon.
+After a battle against both Merlin and Etrigan, the two of them rescue Kathryn and Blood steals Etrigan's heart, essentially neutralizing him and binding him to Blood's will.
 At the end of the battle, Blood leaves Kathryn with her mother, hoping that she never meets him.
 Following these events, Etrigan becomes listless and ceases to rhyme.
 When Monaghan needs an edge against the demon Mawzir, he cons Blood into returning to Gotham and using Etrigan to retrieve the Ace of Winchesters, an anti-demon rifle, from Hell, all while preparing to force Blood to return Etrigan to Earth.
 Despite the risk of Etrigan killing him in vengeance, Monahgan trades Etrigan his heart for the Ace of Winchesters, once more forcing Blood to have the full burden of their merging and returning Etrigan to his full strength.

 When the Justice League vanishes during their attempt to rescue Aquaman from the past, Batman's emergency program — designed to assemble a substitute Justice League in the event that the originals were ever killed — selects Jason Blood as the team's magic expert.
 Batman creates a pre-recorded message assuring Blood that he will not give Etrigan the keys to the Watchtower unless he is certain that he can be controlled.
-During the subsequent fight with Gamemnae, Blood sacrifices himself to free Zatanna from her control, although he later escapes Gamemnae's quagmire spell thanks to Martian Manhunter telepathically prompting his transformation into Etrigan.
+During the subsequent fight with Gamemnae, Blood sacrifices himself to free Zatanna from her control.
+However, he escapes Gamemnae's quagmire spell thanks to Martian Manhunter telepathically prompting his transformation into Etrigan.
 The crisis resolved, Blood passes his duties as the League's magic expert to Manitou Raven before departing.

 The series Blood of the Demon, plotted and drawn by John Byrne and scripted by Will Pfeifer, began in May 2005.
-Etrigan apparently loses the restrictions imposed upon him by the wizard Merlin which turned him from evil, caused by his "murder" at the exact moment he was transforming from his human self, Jason Blood, into his demon self.
+Etrigan apparently loses the restrictions imposed upon him by the wizard Merlin which turned him from evil, caused by his "murder" at the exact moment he was transforming from Jason Blood into his demon self.
 The incident resulted in Blood being able to exert some will over Etrigan's violent nature, whereas previously the two remained separate.
 Blood of the Demon ended with issue #17 in July 2006.